 ‘First, let’s define competence.
 Simply put, it means that the task is done safely, to the right standard within a reasonable length of time.
 Over the past 15 years, competence has come to the forefront in our discussions with industry.’

 TWO APPROACHES TO COMPETENCE

-There are two main approaches to establishing training needs, namely the classic Training Needs Analysis (TNA) and a Competence Based approach.
+There are two main approaches to establishing training matters and needs, namely the classic Training Needs Analysis (TNA) and a Competence Based approach.

 The classic TNA is a much broader way of examining what maintenance technicians could get involved in.
 The Competence Based approach is narrower, but an output from it is actual evidence of competence.